Get The Facts

 – Catherine O’Brien Young

-Stone-dust trails are fully 100% ADA-compliant and are installed throughout the country because they’re considered “easy”and ada-compliant trails.
+Stone-dust trails are fully 100% ADA-compliant and are installed throughout the country.
+They are considered “easy” to maintain.
 Click here

 Open space is not supposed to be designed for 5% of users, especially when alternatives don’t exclude that 5% of users.

-Parks does not have a NYSDEC permit.
-And their approval from PDC (Public Design Commission) expired as of June 6, 2013.
+Approval from PDC (Public Design Commission) expired June 6, 2013.

 “Once you lose a natural area, you never get it back.”

 There are 30 known artifacts and a switching tower from the trail’s railroad past.
 One local historian described them as a portal through history.
 The park has a tradition of preserving its history.
-There is no known plan by Parks to preserve these elements.
-The State Historic Preservation Office (SHPO) has told Parks if there is anything in the right of way, they should prepare a preservation plan.
-The community will have to fight to preserve these artifacts.
+There is no known plan to preserve these elements.

-Parks filled out a Short Environmental Assessment Form in July 2012 claiming there would be no impact on the environment and that there was no controversy surrounding the design.
-However, the petition against widening/paving began seven months before this form was filled out.
-And in 2011, hundreds of letters were sent to officials and Parks, alluding to concern about environmental impacts.
+Parks filled out a Short Environmental Assessment Form in July 2012 claiming there were no environmental impacts or controversy.
+The petition against widening/paving began seven months earlier, before the form was filled out.

 Click here for that poll.
 Scroll to bottom.

-The cross-country course was reconstructed in 1997 with a $249,000 federal grant, similar to federal funds being used to improve the Putnam Trail today.
-The average lifespan of an asphalt trail before it needs to be repaved is 17 years.
-It needs to be resealed every 8 or so years.
-Despite being on hilly terrain prone to erosion, the cross country trail has lasted 16 years.
+The average lifespan of an asphalt trail before it needs to be repaved is 17 years and it needs resealing every 8 or so years.
+Despite hilly terrain prone to erosion, the cross country trail has lasted 16 years.

 “The fight to defend the Putnam Trail is a fight for the right of working people to the most basic social necessity — access to nature.”